-Payment for filing in person must either be made by check or money order made payable to the “Department of State.”
-Filings will be processed by the Florida Department of State the same day.
+Payment for filing in person must either be made by check or money order, made payable to the “Department of State.”
 You will receive your confirmation in person.
 Arriving before 4:30 p.m. to file your articles of organization should ensure that you will receive confirmation in your hand on the same day as your filing.

-After you have filed your articles of organization and have received confirmation that your LLC is a legal entity, it is time to create your operating agreement.
-While the operating agreement is not a legal document that you must file with the state, it is important that your LLC have one.
-A clear operating agreement will help you to keep your personal liability protection should you ever end up in court.
-It also shows that you are a serious business, which will help in your dealings with vendors and lenders.
+After you have filed your Articles of Organization and have received confirmation that your Florida LLC is a legal entity with active status, it is time to create your Florida LLC Operating Agreement.
+While the LLC Operating Agreement is not a legal document that you must file with the state, it is important that your LLC has one.
+A clear Operating Agreement will help you to keep your personal liability protection should you ever end up in court.
+It also shows that you are a serious business, which will help in your dealings with vendors and lenders around Florida.

-The operating agreement is the foundation of your business operations; essentially it is your LLC’s constitution.
-The operation agreement should spell out the governance of the LLC for the lifespan of the company.
-The operating agreement should contain bylaws that delineate the financial and management rights and responsibilities of the LLC’s members.
+The Operating Agreement is the foundation of your business operations.
+This internal document should spell out the governance of the Florida LLC for the lifespan of the company.
+The operating agreement should contain bylaws that delineate the financial and management rights and responsibilities of the Florida LLC and its members.
 The Florida statutes governing the operating agreement for an LLC may be found on the Florida State Legislature’s Online Sunshine page.

 An operating agreement should address the following areas:

-1. It should address the percentage of the LLC that each member owns.
-Usually these percentages are determined by the amount of capital that each co-owner contributes at the start of the LLC.
-Ownership percentage is important in that it helps to determine who gets to make decisions for the LLC, so you should take time to think through this decision.
-Also, the document should clearly state time frames in which capital contributions are to be made and what penalties will ensue if those contributions are not made in a timely manner.
+1. It should address the percentage of Florida LLC that each member owns.
+This will help to determine who gets to make decisions for the LLC, so you should take time to think through this decision.

-2. The document should clearly outline how profits and losses are to be split and distributed among the members.
-The percentage of profits to which each member is entitled and the percentage of losses for which they are responsible should be listed in the agreement.
-In addition, the document should clarify whether the profits will be distributed at regular intervals (e.g. quarterly or monthly) or withdrawn at any time at the request of individual members.
+2. It should clearly outline how profits and losses are to be split and distributed among the members.
+In addition, the document should clarify whether the profits will be distributed at regular intervals or withdrawn at any time at the request of individual members.

-3. It should define the roles for each of the members and answer questions about management, decision making, and operation procedures.
-The document should make clear who will manage the LLC: a single manager, a group of managers, or all of the LLC members.
-It should also clarify who is ultimately responsible for making decisions for the LLC and what procedures the members will follow in order to reach those decisions.
-The clearer your company operating agreement is in regards to structure and procedures, the fewer disagreements and misunderstandings you are likely to have among members in the future.
+3. It should define the roles for each one of the members and answer questions about management, decision making, and operation procedures.
+The clearer your company operating agreement is, the fewer disagreements and misunderstandings you are likely to have among members in the future.

-5. It should stipulate how your LLC will handle accounting and what fiscal year you will use.
-The document should specify who will do the accounting: a member or a hired accountant.
-It should address the frequency and format of accounting documents that the accountant will share with members.
-Keeping every member informed about the financial status of the LLC will help to ensure the company’s financial health.
+4. It should stipulate how your Florida LLC will handle accounting.
+Keeping every member informed about the financial status of the LLC will help to ensure the company’s financial health from the start.

-6. Your agreement should specify procedures in the event of either a member’s withdrawal from the LLC or the transfer of an LLC share from one member to another current or future member.
-If a co-owner decides to leave the business, you need to have procedures in place for the other co-owners to purchase his/her LLC unit or for an outside entity to buy into the LLC.
+5. Your agreement should specify procedures in the event of either a member’s withdrawal from the LLC or the transfer of an LLC share from one member to another current or future member.
 It is important at this point to also make clear who is allowed to purchase a co-owner’s share of the LLC and who is not.

-7. Finally, your operating agreement should lay out the steps for the dissolution of the LLC.
-In an ideal world your LLC will outlive you and will be passed on at your retirement via the transfer of share procedures that you outlined above.
-However, if it becomes necessary, prudent, or desirable to dissolve the LLC before that time, it is important that you have processes in place for how to dissolve the LLC.
-Planning for the end will prevent you from having to follow the rules set out by the Florida Department of State and will allow you to close the company on your own terms.
-At a minimum, the three procedures that you should include in this section of your agreement is who will vote to dissolve the LLC, how will they vote, and how will you split the capital that is left after the company has dissolved.
+6. Finally, your operating agreement should lay out the steps for the dissolution of the LLC.
+In an ideal world, your LLC will outlive you and will be passed on at your retirement via the transfer of share procedures that you outlined above.
+However, if it becomes necessary or desirable to dissolve your Florida LLC before that time, it is important that you have processes in place for how to do so.

-LLC Formations has the expertise to help you craft your operating agreement so that the language is clear and legally sound.
-Whether your LLC lasts beyond your lifetime and is part of your estate or whether you decide to sell your member unit and retire, you will have the confidence from the beginning that the correct procedures are in place.
+LLC Formations has the expertise to help you craft your Operating Agreement so that the language is clear and legally sound.
+Whether your Florida LLC lasts beyond your lifetime or you decide to sell and retire, you will have the confidence from the start that the correct procedures are in place.

-Once your LLC is registered with the state, you will need to get a Federal Tax ID Number, also known as an Employer Identification Number (EIN), Federal Employer Number, Federal Tax Number, Tax ID Number, or Federal Employer Identification Number (FEIN).
-You will need to obtain this number from the IRS, and it is required if your LLC will have any employees.
+Once your Florida LLC is registered with the state, you will need to register to get a Federal Tax ID Number, also known as an Employer Identification Number (EIN) or Federal Employer Identification Number (FEIN).
+You will need to obtain an EIN from the IRS, and it is required if your Florida LLC will have any employees.

-You have several options when applying for your Federal Tax ID Number:
+You have several options when applying for your EIN for your Florida Business:

-You may apply using the IRS website, which is the recommended method of obtaining your number.
-Monday through Friday, from 7 a.m. to 10 p.m., online applications will be processed immediately, and they are free.
-An important side note for online applicants, your application cannot be processed online if the responsible party already has an EIN obtained via the internet.
-If this is the case, you need to use one of the other application methods.
+You may apply for your EIN from the IRS by using the IRS website, which is the recommended method of obtaining your number.
+Monday through Friday, from 7 a.m. to 10 p.m., online applications will be processed immediately, and they are free for every business entity.

+There is also no fee to file by fax or mail.
 You may apply by filling out the SS-4 form and either faxing or mailing the completed form.
-Whether you are faxing your application or mailing it, you can find the appropriate fax number on the “Where to File Your Taxes” (for Form SS-4) site.
+You can find the appropriate fax number on the “Where to File Your Taxes” (for Form SS-4) site.

 LLC Formations will gladly complete this application for you.

-Florida requires that an LLC file an annual report in order to remain in good standing and to avoid an administrative dissolution and shut down by the Florida Department of State.
-An LLC that misses the deadline can also incur fines and penalties.
-The Florida statute regulating the filing of annual reports is available on the Online Sunshine site.
+Florida requires that every business files a Florida LLC annual report in order to remain in good standing with the Florida Department of State.
+An LLC that misses the deadline to file annual reports will not be in good standing, and it can also incur fines and penalties.
+The Florida statute regulating the filing of your LLC annual report is available on the Online Sunshine site.